andrewjarkwahwong/dft-electrocatalysis-Janik/Barrier_Calculator_2023/README_Barriers_Calc.md

 --Inputs--

 Initial/Final States:
 1. DFT Free Energies: Output of DFT energies with corrections (ex: ZPVE, TS) to Free Energies.
 Note that the reference state and initial state are important to choose.
-Generally, we use bare surface (*) + $\frac{1}{2}$ H$_$2 and reference to this potential or the H* on the surface and reference to the equilibrium potential of this state.
+Generally, we use bare surface + $\frac{1}{2}$ H $_2$ and reference to this potential or the H* on the surface and reference to the equilibrium potential of this state.
 2. Dipole Moment: Dipole Moments calculated from VASP (IDIPOL =3, LDIPOL = .TRUE.) for initial and final states.
 Both should be turned on.
 I also would test whether
 3. Polarizability: Refer to Supplemental Section 3 of how to calculate the polarizability of the surface and the adsorbate